Trade-In Value: Your Top Questions Answered

 Nothing moves as fast as technology: Today’s high tech is old news tomorrow.
 Which is why many of us end up with drawers full of unwanted or outdated electronic devices.
-Stop saving old devices; cash them in for a virtual gift card instead.
+Stop saving old devices; cash them in credit towards a new device instead.
 The Verizon Device Trade-In Program is a fast, simple way to trade in that old phone for account credit.

 How does device trade-in work?

-Bring in your old device, including a cell phone, smartwatch or tablet, and Verizon will appraise the value of your device and give you a credit on your account (or virtual gift card) good toward a new device or other products and services available through Verizon.
+Bring in your old device, including a cell phone, smartwatch or tablet, and Verizon will appraise the value of your device and give you a credit on your account good toward a new device or other products and services available through Verizon.
 Here are some answers to the most common questions about the device trade-in process.

-When I trade in a device and get a virtual gift card, what can I use it for besides a new phone?
+When I trade in a device and account credit, what can I use it for besides a new phone?